Frky/papr/ACSAC'18/Software Hardening/On the Effectiveness of Type-based Control Flow Integrity.md

 ## Conclusion

-* evaluated RTC from security and practically perspectives
+* evaluated RTC from security and practical perspectives
 * type collision are rare
 * TROP showed collisions with other functions in a nested fashion can be exploited
 * gadgets for mounting TROP ...